Most accountants and auditors need at least a bachelor’s degree in accounting or a related field.

 Some top executives and financial managers have a background in accounting, internal auditing, or finance.

-Analytical skills.
-Accountants and auditors must be able to identify issues in documentation and suggest solutions.
-For example, public accountants use analytical skills in their work to minimize tax liability, and internal auditors use these skills to detect fraudulent use of funds.
+Analytical and critical-thinking skills.
+Accountants and auditors must be able to critically evaluate data, identify issues in documentation, and suggest solutions.
+For example, internal auditors might detect fraudulent use of funds, and public accountants may work to minimize tax liability.

 Communication skills.
-Accountants and auditors must be able to listen carefully to facts and concerns from clients, managers, and others.
-They must also be able to discuss the results of their work in both meetings and written reports.
+Accountants and auditors must be able to listen to and discuss facts and concerns from clients, managers, and other stakeholders.
+They must also be able to discuss the results of their work both in meetings and in written reports.

 Detail oriented.
-Accountants and auditors must pay attention to detail when compiling and examining documentation.
+Accountants and auditors must pay attention to detail when compiling and examining documents.

 Math skills.
-Accountants and auditors must be able to analyze, compare, and interpret facts and figures, although complex math skills are not necessary.
+Accountants and auditors must be able to analyze, compare, and interpret facts and figures.
+They may use advanced math skills, such as calculus and statistical analysis, for these tasks.

 Organizational skills.
 Strong organizational skills are important for accountants and auditors, who often work with a range of financial documents for a variety of clients.